Panic is Good

 Step Two: Get Help

 Once you have some hard numbers, the next step is to seek professional help to get you on track.
 Putting together a team of advisors including your accountant, estate attorney and trusted financial advisor can make a world of difference in gaining clarity and setting out a strategy that you can feel confident in.
-While there are resources to help you get organized in advance of calling upon your financial team, it is important to consider that your situation is unique to you and many online resources and data aggregators can fall short of providing you with a personalize game plan.
+While there are resources to help you get organized in advance of calling upon your financial team, it is important to consider that your situation is unique to you and many online resources and data aggregators can fall short of providing you with a personalized game plan.

 Step Three: Look Way Ahead